ctorney/Daily-Diary/README.md

 - possible to add or delete pages for a given day
 - day, month, or year notes can be exported to pdf
 - persistent to do list and summary of each day
-- displays calendar events from ical feed url (not yet implemented)
+- displays calendar events from ical feed url

 <div align="center">